PyTorr/torrs_hammers/README.md

 # Common tools

 This project contains a few common tools that I like to use.

-Each file have few functions.
+Each file has a few functions.

 1. notifications.py - to make notifications during long runs.
 2. plotting.py - helping functions for matplotlib and plotly.